superkrzysio/dont-forget/readme.md

 # Don't forget

-This application shows a big tiles about incoming deadlines.
+This application shows big tiles about incoming deadlines.
 It's meant to be displayed constantly on some screen at home to have a quick glance on incoming important dates - simply an information radiator to make you not forget.

 Take your time, fulfill the task whenever you want, but the big red button will remind you in your home's corridor, so that you don't forget.

 It may duplicate with your google calendar or work calendar, but it's not a 1000th notification on your phone that you can ignore when in uncomfortable moment or just accidentaly.
 You won't forget.